androidthings/sample-nativepio/README.md

 Build and install
 =================

-[Download](https://github.com/androidthings/native-libandroidthings/releases) the latest Android Things native library release and extract it in the project root directory.
+[Download][releases] the latest Android Things native library release and extract it in the project root directory.

 It should contains the following directories:
 ```